-Yet his love the physical sciences has left him and retirement has provided the time and space to return to his roots.
+Yet his love for the physical sciences has never left him and retirement has provided the time and space to return to his roots.

 Going solar, going green, why do you want to do it?
 Just how passionate are you about it?